U.N. castigates Australia for treatment of 46 refugees

 Seven of the refugees - a mother and her son born in 2007, and a family of five - have been granted visas and released, but the other 39 have been held in immigration detention facilities for more than two and a half years, the U.N. human rights office said in an e-mailed statement on Thursday.

-As recognised refugees, the group have the right to remain in Australia.
+As recognized refugees, the group have the right to remain in Australia.
 But Australia has said they are a potential security risk and refused them visas, the office said.

 The refugees said they could not challenge their detention without information about why they were being held.